edzer/sdsr/README.md

 ## Python version

-A version "With Applications in R and Python" is under construction; the sources are in the python branch of this repository, a rendered online version is found at https://r-spatial.org/python/ .
+The version with subtitle "With Applications in R and Python" is under construction; the sources are in the python branch of this repository, a rendered online version is found at https://r-spatial.org/python/ .